 Another alternative, would be prior to buying out the tax equity investor for the sponsor to sell a one percent interest to a friendly party that is willing to hold that interest long-term, and then for the sponsor to buyout all of the tax equity investor's interest.
 An edgier version of the transaction would be for the sponsor to form a separate but wholly owned corporation, and that corporation acquires a one percent interest from the sponsor and then the sponsor buys out the tax equity investor in full.

-The ability to restructure the buyout and use a 743(b) adjustment suggests that the IRS may not have actually intend for the buyout in the Revenue Ruling 99-6 scenario to trigger the related party prohibition.
+The ability to restructure the buyout and use a 743(b) adjustment suggests that the IRS may not have actually intended for the buyout in the Revenue Ruling 99-6 scenario to trigger the related party prohibition.
 If the result in the Revenue Ruling 99-6 buyout scenario was intended, there is little policy justification for the 743(b) adjustment transaction to escape the application of the related party rule but not the Revenue Ruling 99-6 transaction.

 See Treas.
 Reg. § 1.168(k)-2(h)(1)(i).